SolidInvoice/SolidInvoice/CONTRIBUTING.md

 All pull requests must conform to the standards of coding currently in the application.
 Pull requests that do not follow standards, won't be denied, but we will ask you to change the code before we accept the pull request.

-If you encounter any bug or inconsitency, please submit a bug report, so we can fix it as quickly as possible.
+If you encounter any bug or inconsistency, please submit a bug report, so we can fix it as quickly as possible.